coopersimon/rogue_creator/README.md

 If a script is triggered by an entity function (`init`, `action`, `delete`), `this` can be used to access the current entity.
 It will equal `null` otherwise.

 RC follows a predictable cycle:
-* When the game begins the 'start' script is called (specified in hub file).
+* When the game begins the 'init' script is called (specified in hub file).
 This will probably initialise the `glob` object.
 It MUST initialise a layout, and usually a level too.
 * Next, the `render` function is called (defined by the current layout).
 * Next, if in ticking mode, the `tick` function will be called, then input will be awaited for a short time (depending on frame-rate).
 If in normal mode, input will be awaited depending on the input specified in the layout.
 * When either script returns, render is re-called.